IU-PR/Capstone_project/content/docs/2024/innobazaar/week1.md

 ### How will you validate and test your assumptions about the project?

-We will validate our assumptions by conducting surveys and interviews with potential users, creating a minimum viable product (MVP), and gathering feedback from early adopters.
+We will validate our assumptions by creating a minimum viable product (MVP), and gathering feedback from early adopters.

 ### What metrics will you use to measure the success of your project?